akebu6/Android-Beginner-Projects/README.md

 <br>Projects that will be found here include a simple Tic Tac Toe Game, a simple Calculator app, a Quotes app, a Pokemon Go clone, and an E-Commerce app among others get you started on your journey of becoming a Kotlin Android developer.

 ## How To Get Started
+1. Download Android Studio compatible with your Operating System
+2. Install it

 ## How To Contribute